 Although only government contractors must comply with Section 508 of the Rehabilitation Act, as defined by the US Federal Access Board and guidelines defined by W3C/WAI, every website should strive to do so.
 The Section 508 standards are designed to ensure that those with vision impairments are still able to use the website effectively.
 Since these accessibility considerations comprise the most stringent guidelines for web developers, following them ensures the site is also compliant with other requirements, such as the Americans with Disabilities Act and Section 255 of the Telecom Act.

 Make sure your website development company understands 508 compliance before you hire them.
-This is especially important if you plan on doing business with the federal government, having a 508 compliant website may be required for your to get the contract.
+This is especially important if you plan on doing business with the federal government, having a 508 compliant website may be required for

 Address Three Critical Design/Usability Elements